Kati Thanda-Lake Eyre Conditions

 Birdlife is frequently seen by air but not all bird types may be found on every flight (we cannot guarantee viewing of birds).

-Currently, April 2025, birds have not arrived in large numbers yet, but as floodwaters arrive,there are increasing numbers of pelicans & other birds, especially wading birds.
+Currently, May 2025, birds have started to arrive, as more floodwaters arrive,there will be increasing numbers of pelicans & other birds, especially wading birds.

 Currently, whilst in flood, Pelicans, Swans, Cormorants, Ducks, Terms & Seagulls can also be found here and throughout the Channel Country.